Deji69/Stealthometer/README.md

 While Hitman 3 has a built-in Silent Assassin tracker already, Stealthometer provides a lot more insight, such as featuring an exact count of bodies found, which can aid development of gameplay strategies by providing details that the game's SA indicator may not.

-It also works well with other modes such as **Freelancer** and contract creation (?), as well as supporting offline play, without the need for a server (or server substitute).
+It also works well with other modes such as **Freelancer** and contract creation (?), as well as potentially supporting offline play (confirmation needed - have had mixed results), without the need for a server (or server substitute).

 Additionally, this tool aims to support a wide range of potential challenge run ideas such as "all zeroes" and provide enhancements to the existing rating system, with new statistics such as a 'tension' stat (increases with loud play; chaos, panics, etc.) and more to come.